Qstreet/d3/README.md

 * Selections are immutable.
 All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
 * const arrowFn = d => d.temp  return is included. must include RETURN with non-arrow functions
 * d3.selection() methods return a selection object which are a subclass of Array
+* .attr() to set fill as an attribute for example, has a lower CSS precedence than linked stylesheets, which will let us overwrite the value.
+Setting .style() on the otherhand sets an inline style which would require an !important CSS declaration to override.

+Excerpt From: Nate Murray.
+“Fullstack Data Visualization with D3.”
+Apple Books.

 Excerpt From: Nate Murray.
 “Fullstack Data Visualization with D3.”
 Apple Books.